skailasa/phd-thesis/README.md

 ## Outline

 The goal of this thesis was the implementation of a fully distributed, $O(N)$, fast-direct solver for the integral equations arising from Maxwell's equations for electromagnetism.
-The compute and memory requirements of these solvers requires careful consideration of the algorithmic and mathematical implementations required of these solvers.
+The compute and memory requirements of these solvers requires careful consideration of the algorithmic and mathematical implementations required in their implementation.
 The main innovations presented in this thesis are:

 - (1) A flexible, Rust-based, software infrastructure for the __fast__, $O(N)$ forward **and** backward applications of integral operators that arise in the discretisation of numerous problems in science and engineering